 The stackbit.yaml for the above example would define where content is located (

-pagesDir) and then define the page model for the posts (given the label
+pagesDir) and then define the page model for the posts (given the name

 post in this example).
-Within that content model, a field model is created that defines the type and label for all of the front matter metadata.
+Within that content model, model fields would defines the type and label for all of the front matter data.